nb1987/braintree-validation/README.md

 ### Overrides

 #### `options.highlight` and `options.unhighlight`
 So that hosted fields function identically to other fields, the braintree-validation library modifies the jQuery Validation plugin's default implementations of `options.highlight` and `options.unhighlight`.
-You may override these with your own implementation(s), but if `options.debug` is `true` you will receive a warning in the console.
+You may override these with your own implementation(s); if you do so and `options.debug` is `true` you will receive a warning in the console.
 If you choose to override, it is advisable to reference the source code file to see the braintree-validation library's implementation.

 #### The `required` rule
 braintree-validation also overrides the default implementation of the `required` rule.
 This override is necessary for enabling hosted fields to be eagerly validated before the initial submission attempt.
 If you choose to override with your own implementation of `required`, it is advisable to reference the source code file to see the braintree-validation library's implementation.

 #### Pseudo-selectors
-The jQuery Validtion plugin adds in a few custom pseudo-selectors: `:blank`, `:filled`, and `:unchecked`. braintree-validation modifies the first two so that the corresponding `<iframe>` of any blank hosted field will be included in `:blank` and so that the corresponding `<iframe>` of any filled hosted field will be included in `:filled`.
+The jQuery Validation plugin adds in a few custom pseudo-selectors: `:blank`, `:filled`, and `:unchecked`. braintree-validation modifies the first two so that the corresponding `<iframe>` of any blank hosted field will be included in `:blank` and so that the corresponding `<iframe>` of any filled hosted field will be included in `:filled`.

 #### `options.ignore`
 If you add `iframe` to `options.ignore`, braintree-validation will remove `iframe` from `options.ignore`.
 If `options.debug` is `true`, you'll receive a warning in the console informing you that this is being done.